Rebecca Skloot

-Rebecca L. Skloot /ˈskluːt/ (born September 19, 1972) is an American science writer who specializes in science and medicine.
+Rebecca Lee Skloot /ˈskluːt/ (born September 19, 1972) is an American science writer who specializes in science and medicine.
 Her first book, The Immortal Life of Henrietta Lacks (2010), was one of the best-selling new books of 2010, staying on The New York Times Bestseller list for over 6 years and eventually reaching #1.
 It was adapted into a movie by George C. Wolfe, which premiered on HBO on April 22, 2017, and starred Rose Byrne as Skloot, and Oprah Winfrey as Lacks's daughter Deborah.

 Early life and education

 Rebecca was born in Springfield, Illinois.
 She is the daughter of poet, novelist, and essayist Floyd Skloot and Betsy McCarthy, a professional knitter and pattern book author.
 Skloot said, "in the Pacific Northwest, [her] roots [are] half New York Jew and half Midwestern Protestant."
 She received her high school diploma from Metropolitan Learning Center in Portland, Oregon.
 After attending Portland Community College and becoming a Veterinary Technician, she received a B.S. in biological sciences from Colorado State University, and an MFA in creative nonfiction from the University of Pittsburgh.
 She is a former vice president of the National Book Critics Circle.